humdrum-tools/humdrum-documentation/guide/ch09/index.md

 \[abcdefg\]

-Any character within the square brackets (a \"character class\") will match.
+Any character within the square brackets (a "character class") will match.
 Spaces, tabs, and other characters can be included within the class.
 When metacharacters like the period (`.`), the asterisk (`*`), the plus sign (`+`), and the dollar sign (`$`) appear within a character